jbial/ml-tutorials/README.md

 # SIGAI at ACM@UIUC: Basics in Machine Learning Tutorials

 [+] Each tutorial contains a completed notebook and a partially created notebook containing the skeleton for the code.

-[+] The partially completed notebooks are meant for the student to code and experiment for themselves themselves.
+[+] The partially completed notebooks are for the student to code and experiment for themselves.
 Enjoy!